21 Fantastic Things Do In Nantucket MA: Find Your New England Island Vibe

 This very localized form of art prevails, thanks to current artisans who are learning from 3rd and 4th generation basket makers.

-Although the Nantucket Lightship Basket Museum closed in 2021, the Reyes workshop is now on display in the Decorative Arts Gallery at the Whaling Museum, and the annual basket exhibit is open every summer at Hadwen House on Main Street.
+Although the Nantucket Lightship Basket Museum closed in 2021, the Reyes workshop is now on display at the stunning 1846 Greek Revival Hadwen House on Main Street.

 Greater Light interior Nantucket MA